-Versailles map locates the top sights of Sun King's estate: the Palace, Hall of Mirrors, Versailles Gardens, Grand Canal, Grand Trianon, Petit Trianon.
-Discover and locate the 137 rooms of the Palace with the floor plan of Palace of Versailles.
-Locate 32 top sights in the Gardens with detailed Versailles Gardens map.
-Map France.
-Palace of Versailles facts.
+Versailles map locates the Hall of Mirrors, the Gardens, Grand Canal, Grand Trianon, Petit Trianon.
+Discover Versailles 137 rooms with Versailles Palace floor plan.
+Locate 32 top sights in the gardens with Versailles Gardens map.
+Versailles facts.

 Chateau de Versailles, in French, is a Unesco world heritage sight and one of the most visited sights in and around Paris.